aaravkohli1/BitExact/README.md

 ## Troubleshooting

-_Working with CUDA is tricky, hopefully this tips help_
+_Working with CUDA is tricky, hopefully these tips help_

 - CUDA_HOME environment variable is not set: make sure CUDA is installed and CUDA_HOME is set before running pip install
 - cannot find cl.exe: install Visual Studio Build Tools with C++ support (Use "Developer PowerShell for VS 2022" )